Best Running Sunglasses of 2026

 What is a polarized lens, and is it better for running?

-What is a photochromatic lens, and why are they suitable for running?
+What is a photochromatic lens, and why is it suitable for running?

-Best Running Sunglasses - running on slickrock in sunglasses
+Best Running Sunglasses - running in Method Seven Silverton Trail 26

 How long will my running sunglasses last?

-If you’re looking for the best running sunglasses, though, you’ll have to be prepared to pay more.
-A more expensive pair of sunglasses will be much more comfortable, and the lens will offer higher performance.
-Perhaps you’ll even be more inclined to care for your sunglasses better when you know how much money you’ve invested in them.
+If you’re looking for the best running sunglasses, though, you’ll need to pay more.
+A more expensive pair of sunglasses, such as the Method Seven Silverton Trail26 or Smith Shift Split Mag, will be much more comfortable, and the lens will let you see more detail.
+Perhaps you’ll even be more inclined to care for your sunglasses better when you know how much money you’ve invested in them!

 How do I prevent scratches on my sunglasses?

-Best Running Sunglasses - running in mountains with sunglasses
+Best Running Sunglasses - running in Method Seven Silverton Trail 26

 How do I stop my sunglasses from fogging up when I run?

 I always lose, drop, or damage my sunglasses — help!
-How do I store my sunglasses when I’m not wearing them to prevent their loss and damage?
+How do I store my sunglasses when I’m not wearing them to prevent them from getting lost or damaged?

-It’s best to treat your sunglasses like you would your puppy: don’t leave them in the car on a hot sunny day; clean them gently with mild soap and water; and give them protection from the elements.
-Most sunglasses come with at least a soft pouch and, at best, a hard case; use them!
-It’s an excellent policy to always travel with the hard case and keep it in your car when driving to your run and then back home.
+It’s best to treat your sunglasses like you would your puppy: Don’t leave them in the car on a hot, sunny day; clean them gently with mild soap and water; and provide them with protection from the elements.
+Most sunglasses come with at least a soft pouch and, at best, a hard case.
+Use them!
+It’s an excellent policy to always travel with a hard case and keep it in your car to stash your glasses safely before and after a run.

-Only clean your glasses with the soft case or when really dirty with some water and soap.
+Only clean your glasses with the soft case, or, when really dirty, with a gentle solution of water and soap.
 Avoid cleaning your sunglasses with your shirt when you’re out on a run.

 If you frequently drop sunglasses or can’t be bothered to put them in a case when not in use, buying budget sunglasses like the Knockaround Fast Lanes or the Goodr OGs could be a good idea.
 That way, when your sunglasses get damaged, replacing them doesn’t cost much.
 For some of us, the best running sunglasses are those we don’t care about.